 Deferring loan payments gives borrowers flexibility in other areas

-What are the benefits of skipping loan payments through the end of the year?
-According to financial adviser Justin Nabity, who also runs Physicians Thrive, the biggest benefit most borrowers will get is a break from dealing with their loans.
-With the coronavirus causing job layoffs and high unemployment, Nabity says that deferment can allow cash-strapped borrowers to put funds toward more critical expenses.
+What are the benefits of skipping loan payments through the end of September?
+According to financial advisor Justin Nabity, who also runs Physicians Thrive, the biggest benefit most borrowers will get is a break from dealing with their loans.
+With people still trying to bounce back from COVID-related job layoffs and income reductions, Nabity says that deferment can allow cash-strapped borrowers to put funds toward more critical expenses.

-Having several months to skip federal student loan payments could help borrowers get in better financial shape overall.
+Having an extended period of time to skip federal student loan payments could help borrowers get in better financial shape overall.
 Instead of paying student loans, individuals could move the amount of their payments into a high-yield savings account.
 They could also spend this time paying off any high-interest debt they have, including credit card debt.